suranabhavya/Data-Science-Project/README.md

             10c -> ['Illegal dumping 5 cubic yd.']

             After:
             10 -> ['Illegal dumping']

 3. Public Assessment Dataset

-    * Here, we wanted to see if we can use the building details available to train a classifier to predict for a violation.
+    * For this dataset, our current goal was to explore whether building characteristics could be used to train a classifier to predict the likelihood of a violation.

-    * So we first concatenated the Public Works Violation Dataset to Property Assessment Dataset.
+    * To enable this, we merged the Public Works Violations dataset with the Property Assessment dataset.
+The linkage was established through the Street Address Management dataset.
      The Public Works Violation and Street Address Management Dataset have a common attribute 'sam_id' == 'SAM_ADDRESS_ID'.
 Street Address Management dataset and Property Assessment Dataset have a common attribute ('PARCEL' == 'PID').
 So based on this connection we added new attribute to Property Assessment Dataset, 'violation_bool' which is 1 if the corresponding 'PID' has a violation recorded, else 0.

     * We then did the usual data cleaning.
 We dropped attributes with a considerable amount of null values.
 We also then dropped the location based attributes, because our experiments on location didnt provide us with any insights (discussed in the next section).